-The Board also received assurance from the MD and CFO that the Group's risk management and internal control system is operating adequately and effectively, in all material aspects based on the established risk management and internal control system of the Group.
+The Board also received assurance from the MD and CFO that the Group's risk management and internal control system is operating adequately and effectively, in all material aspects based on the established risk management and internal control system of the Group in accordance with the guidance as outlined in Statement on Risk Management and Internal Control: Guidelines for Directors of Listed Issuers.

-In addition, the External Auditors have reviewed this Statement on Risk Management and Internal Control for inclusion in the 2014 Annual Report, and reported to the Board that nothing has come to their attention that causes them to believe that the Statement is inconsistent with their understanding of the process adopted by the Board in reviewing the adequacy and integrity of the system of internal control.
+In addition, the External Auditors have reviewed this Statement on Risk Management and Internal Control for inclusion in the 2015 Annual Report, and reported to the Board that nothing has come to their attention that causes them to believe that the Statement is inconsistent with their understanding of the process adopted by the Board in reviewing the adequacy and integrity of the system of internal control.